transcom/mymove/docs/adr/0026-swagger-normalizr-requests.md

 import { request } from 'shared/api';
 import { lastError } from 'shared/Swagger/ducks';
-import { selectShipment } from 'shared/Entities/modules/shipments';
+import { getShipment } from 'shared/Entities/modules/shipments';

 // This value is used to identify requests made by this component, since the
 // same Swagger operation may be called from multiple components.